BryanCheungPR/EMC-Vital-Sensors_SCDFxIBM/README.md

 How technology can help?

 The use of wearable technology and/or sensors can be used to monitor vital signs or movements of the elderly around the house.
-In the event that there is an anomaly detected in the data collected, a CFR would be alerted to check on the well-being of the elderly.
+In the event of an emergency, a CFR can respond to the distress signals sent out via an online monitoring application, assess the severity of the situation and assist the person in distress.

+Our proposed idea:

+Swift and timely intervention is essential to ensure that medical assistance reaches the vulnerable population when such incidents occur, such as a fall or unattended house fires.
+Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable CFRs and the relevant authorities to effectively respond to a potential emergency.